“Say, why don’t you go home and write that in your diary…”

 Perhaps more interesting is the fact that we never address these issues.
 We simply pretend they don’t exist which of course does not help either the AddyOp-g or the AddyOp-r heal and grow.

 Chocolate Chip Cookies Vs. Broccoli

-“So, I practice being what I call an AddyF.
+“So, I practice being what I call an AddyF™.
 An AddyF is a person who is addicted to freedom, giving and receiving.
-I have developed sets of novellas, tools and videos which chronicle my personal experience with this next level of human development, The Knowing.
-Instead of feeding into the idea of lack, frustration and hopelessness, I practice transforming this energy into something productive for myself and thus become a part of expanding the world around me.
+I have developed sets of novellas, tools and videos which chronicle my personal experience with this next stage of human development, The Knowing.
+Instead of feeding into the idea of lack, frustration and hopelessness, I practice transforming this energy into something productive for myself and thus become a positive part of expanding the world around me.

 Never Give Up

 “My people never gave up.
 Although they seemed to not be in control of their own circumstances, they lived full and purposeful lives and made certain to lay a path for their descendants to follow, so that we could hopefully derive comfort from that which they were unable to.

 I have learned that the key to that comfort is dependent on two things: